What is Scrum?

 That’s where the Scrum of Scrums meeting comes into play.

 Here, representatives of each individual team come together to update everyone on their sprint progress on a regular basis.
-The Scrum of Scrums ensures that everyone’s on the same page and is clued in about what everyone’s doing.
+The Scrum of Scrums ensures that everyone’s on the same page and is clued in about what each Scrum team is doing.

 Remember, learning from feedback is a key part of the Agile Scrum methodology and this gives team members fabulous opportunities to learn.

-By reflecting on what went wrong in the previous sprint and brainstorming ideas for improving the future sprint, teams use the sprint review to systematically improve over time.
+By reflecting on what went wrong in the previous sprint and brainstorming ideas for improving the future sprint, teams use the sprint retrospective to systematically improve over time.

-Sure, Scrum roles, artifacts and ceremonies help you build the Scrum framework and develop products with high business value.
+Sure, Scrum team roles, artifacts, and ceremonies help you build the Scrum framework and develop products with high business value.

 But they’re not enough to manage your projects entirely.

-If you really want to benefit from Scrum Kanban and other Agile methods, you need to use the right Agile software.
+If you really want to benefit from Scrum Kanban, Scaled Agile, Extreme Programming, or any Agile method, you need to use the right Agile software.

 Without Agile software, your team isn’t going to have a consolidated place for all their activities.
 They’re going to have to switch between multiple apps for a rough idea of what’s going on.

-(and with Scrum projects, there’s a LOT usually going on!)
+(And with any Scrum project, there’s a LOT usually going on!)

-- Keep track of their product backlog items, user stories and story points
+- Keep track of each product backlog item, user story, and their story points

 - Collaborate with each other and project stakeholders